 After completing this initial assessment, you will be shown around the rehab clinic and taken to your room.
 You will then meet with your assigned therapist and key worker.
 These professionals will explain what happens during your detox and rehab programme.
 After completing all the above formalities, you will be supervised for 24-72 hours while you commence your detoxification treatment.

 This enables our team to observe how you respond to this treatment and ensure you remain comfortable and safe throughout the process.
-If you are a ‘chronic alcoholic’, you will likely be at risk of severe withdrawal.
-So our team will monitor you closely for signs of serious illnesses associated with alcohol withdrawal, such as Delirium Tremens.
+If you are a ‘chronic alcoholic’, you will likely be at risk of very severe withdrawal symptoms.
+So our team will monitor you closely for signs of serious illnesses associated with alcohol withdrawal, such as delirium tremens.

-Once the first 24-48 hours are completed, our team will work with you to start to plan and build your alcohol rehab programme, which will focus on a range of therapies to help you start to deal with your addiction, understand why you drink, how it affects your life and what you want to achieve during your treatment programme with us.
+Once the first 24-48 hours of detoxification have been completed, our team will work with you to start to plan and build your alcohol rehab programme, which will focus on a range of therapies to help you start to face the complexities of your addiction, understand the root cause of your addiction, how it affects your life and what you want to achieve during your treatment programme with us.

-A typical alcohol detox programme in an alcohol detox clinic is run over a 7-10 day period.
+As we highlighted earlier, a typical alcohol detox programme in an alcohol detox clinic is completed over a 7-10 day period.
 During this time, alcohol withdrawal symptoms will be closely monitored and treated.
-You will be given drugs such as Librium, disulfiram and naltrexone to help control cravings and treat alcohol withdrawal symptoms.

-Medications to help reduce alcohol withdrawal symptoms are not the sole treatment you receive during alcohol detox.
-You will also benefit from a range of therapies.
+Medications to help reduce alcohol withdrawal symptoms are only part of the treatment received during alcohol detox.
+Patients will also benefit from a range of therapies.
 These therapies are offered whilst you undergo an alcohol detox programme.

-At Ocean Recovery, we have experienced addiction staff and therapists, along with a range of psychiatrists, and psychologists, that are here to help you through any of your problems.
-You will be allocated your own worker to help you design your Recovery Action Plan (RAP) and guide you on your new journey to recovery.
+At Ocean Recovery, we have experienced addiction staff and therapists, along with a range of psychiatrists, and psychologists, who are here to help you through any of your problems.
+You will be allocated your own worker to help you design your recovery action plan (RAP) and guide you on your new journey to recovery.

-The therapeutic rehabilitation service refers to various practices depending on your clinic.
-At Ocean Recovery, we choose a mix of techniques to ensure you have the mental state of mind to stop abusing alcohol after you leave our rehabilitation clinic.
-A very popular and proven method of therapeutic rehabilitation is Cognitive Behavioural Therapy (CBT).
+At Ocean Recovery, we choose a mix of evidence-based techniques to ensure you have the mental state of mind to maintain your sobriety after you leave our rehabilitation clinic.
+A very popular and proven method of therapeutic rehabilitation is cognitive behavioural therapy (CBT).

 CBT helps you better understand yourself and teaches techniques and coping mechanisms for your cravings.
 CBT also helps post-alcohol detox patients to find their triggers and see what sets them off – and can even help you pinpoint the source of your addiction.